psweeper-uxui/sba-eli/service-layer/README.md

 ```

 This command will kill all Postgres connections, drop the database, recreate the
 database, run migrations, seed the database and prepare the test database.
+Only
+works in development.

 ## Testing